Ricardo Darín: Recent work (2020s)

 In 2022, he starred in Argentina, 1985 as Julio César Strassera, who served as Chief Prosecutor during the Trial of the Juntas in 1985.

 As of 2023, Darín has starred in the four films that have been nominated for the Academy Award for Best International Feature Film in representation of Argentina in the 21st century: Son of the Bride (2001), The Secret in Their Eyes (2009), Wild Tales (2014) and Argentina, 1985.

 Darín stars as Juan Salvo in The Eternaut, a TV series for Netflix based on the comic of the same name.

 Personal life

 In 1988, Darín married fellow Argentine Florencia Bas, with whom he has two children, Chino and Clara.
 His younger sister, Alejandra Darín, was an actress.
+In February 2026, he became a grandfather when his son Chino and his partner of ten years, catalan actress Úrsula Corberó, welcomed their first child, a boy named Dante.

 Darín rejected the opportunity to play a drug trafficker in the Denzel Washington film Man on Fire, as he disapproved of Hollywood's negative stereotyping of Latin Americans.

 In 2016, Ricardo Darín became a patron of DreamAgo, an international screenwriters association.

+Roles in Academy Award-nominated films

+Ricardo Darín has been in four pictures that have been nominated for an Academy Award for Best Foreign Language Film/International Feature Film: